Zooli-LLC/Documentation/docs/guides/Manage Your Recruiting Processes in Podio.md

 **Requisitions**

 This app contains all of your job openings and all of the details that go with them.
-In addition to the information around the job opening, you can also find all applicants for each position via the \"Related Items\" section at the bottom.
+In addition to the information around the job opening, you can also find all applicants for each position via the "Related Items" section at the bottom.

 The Requisitions app contains the following fields: